Pupil Premium at Urchfont CE Primary School

 Our school has a very small proportion of children who are eligible for Pupil Premium :

-In the academic year 2018/19: 10.3% for free school meals and 3.7% for children of military personnel and the proposed grant to be allocated to the school is £25,055.
+In the academic year 2019/20: 11% for free school meals, 4% for children of military personnel and 4% for pupils who attract other forms of pupil premium funding such as EAL.
+The proposed grant to be allocated to the school is £23,260.
 However, this might change through the year as the LA re-adjusts figures.

 - Smaller teaching groups, in order to provide support for pupils, either individually or as part of a group, to make the expected progress in their learning.